drfone logo

 Method 1.
 How to Unlock Bootloader on Samsung Through Enable OEM Unlocking?

-• Stage 1: Navigate to the Settings menu on your Samsung mobile device.
+• Stage 1: Open Settings on your Samsung device.

-• Stage 4: After that, navigate back to the main settings page.
+• Stage 4: Go back to the main Settings screen.

 enable oem tracking